Bent Viscaal

-Bent Max Calvin Viscaal (born 18 September 1999 in Almelo) is a Dutch racing driver who is set compete in the 2023 FIA World Endurance Championship with Prema Racing.
-He last competed in the 2022 European Le Mans Series for Algarve Pro Racing.
-He competed in the 2021 Formula 2 Championship driving for Trident Racing, having previously raced in the FIA Formula 3 Championship for MP Motorsport.
+Bent Max Calvin Viscaal (born 18 September 1999 in Almelo) is a Dutch racing driver who is competing in the 2025 European Le Mans Series with Proton Competition.
+He previously raced in the European Le Mans Series for Algarve Pro Racing.

 He is the runner-up of the 2018 Euroformula Open Championship as well as the 2017 F4 Spanish Championship.
 Viscaal resides in a small Dutch town called Albergen.

 Early career

 Karting career

 Viscaal made his motor racing debut in karting in 2010 in the Dutch Mini Juniors Championship.
 In 2011, he became champion in the Mini Juniors class of the Euro Wintercup, and in 2012 he finished second in the Dutch KF3 Championship.
-From that season he also participated in foreign races, especially in Germany.
+From that season on, he also participated in foreign races, especially in Germany.
 In 2014 he made his debut in international karting in the European KF Junior Championship.
 In 2015 he became champion in the German Junior Championship.
 In 2016, he drove his last season in karts, in which he finished sixth in the OK class of the European Championship.